onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 what is the human use of human beings? https://en.wikipedia.org/wiki/The_Human_Use_of_Human_Beings

-You being crazy - 1 sec of you just chewing a carrot, also catch something with your mouth mid air and bark like a doggy, also Bilbo impression of trying to take the ring from Frodo and turning demonic

 Socialism, capitalism, fascism, communism and any other such ism isn’t the right level of categorization - they’re all made up of different aspects and building blocks and if we unbundled them and then picked the best parts  while avoiding the worst we would come up with a different and potentially better and novel configuration which can be a higher local maximum - we need to be able to evolve along the different aspects and dimensions of these systems without having to wholesale scrap the entire thing for another composite configuration